petrbouchal/statnipokladna/README.md

 ## Installation

-You can install this package from CRAN:
+You can install the released version from CRAN:

 ``` r
 install.packages("statnipokladna")
 ```

 You can install the current development release of statnipokladna from [GitHub](https://github.com/petrbouchal/statnipokladna) with: